Shadow058/Hand-Gesture-Controlled-Car/README.md

 ![image](https://github.com/user-attachments/assets/81422c9e-9a08-41a8-b64c-9632d5ce8e41)

 ## Project Overview
-- **Hand Gesture Controller**:
-  - MPU6050 accelerometer detects hand orientation.
-- **Arduino Programming**:
-  - Processes hand control data.
-  - Sends commands to motor drivers for movement.
-- **Motor Control**:
-  - L293D motor driver controls speed and direction of wheels.
-- **Obstacle Detection**:
-  - Ultrasonic sensor detects and avoids obstacles.
-- **System Integration**:
-  - Assembled robot car chassis with all components for full functionality.
+- **Hand Gesture Controller**: The hand gesture controller consists of a flex sensor and an accelerometer to capture hand movements.
+The flex sensor is used to detect finger movements, while the accelerometer detects hand orientation.
+- **Robot Car**: The robot car is equipped with a motor driver for processing the data and sending commands to the motors to drive the wheels.
+- **Arduino Programming**: The Arduino board is programmed to receive the hand control data, process it, and send commands to the motors to control the robot car's movement.
+- **Hand Motion Algorithm**: The proposed system uses a hand motion algorithm to recognize different hand gestures and translate them into specific commands for the robot car
+- **Ultrasound-Based Object Avoidance**: Additionally, the proposed system incorporates an ultrasound sensor to enable obstacle detection and avoidance.
+This feature enhances the safety and autonomy of the robot car by allowing it to detect obstacles in its path and navigate around them.